dhirajneupane/AIRL-MFDD-DN/README.md

    ```

 **The dataset is provided in the "data" folder.
 The ./data/AIRL folder contains data for the AIRL framwork which can be run in the file 'AIRL_sensorRF2.ipynb'.
 Data for the contextual bandits (contextualBandit_RF2.ipynb) can be found in ./data/Contextual_bandit.**

-The dataset is already preprocessed.
-If you want to work with the original dataset provided by HUMS2023 Committee, please refer to [this link](https://www.dst.defence.gov.au/our-technologies/helicopter-main-rotor-gearbox-planet-gear-fatigue-crack-propagation-test)
+The dataset provided in this repo is already preprocessed.

+If you want to work with the original dataset provided by HUMS2023 Committee, please refer to [this link](https://www.dst.defence.gov.au/our-technologies/helicopter-main-rotor-gearbox-planet-gear-fatigue-crack-propagation-test).
+The code to preprocess the original data is provided in